danielharrell/open-eyes-lect-2017-18/Open.md

 open is possible.
 For what if every way of being open were like the parabola?
-That is, what if every way of being open were really a way of being closed that merely looked open? <!--Later, go back to Aristotle examples to show this same claim to mere appearance: marionettes merely look alive; the sun merely looks as if it reverses course; the side of a square looks divisible enough to
+That is, what if every way of being open were really a way of being closed that merely looked open? <!--Note, will want to come back to this formulation as a way of anchoring this section of the lecture.--> <!--Later, go back to Aristotle examples to show this same claim to mere appearance: marionettes merely look alive; the sun merely looks as if it reverses course; the side of a square looks divisible enough to